paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

-Having C source code in a `c_src/` directory is [Erlang convention for the location of C source code][erlang-guide-ports], but for artifacts that are needed in production (ie those compiled C++ executables), [the Elixir convention is to have them in a `priv/` folder][what-is-priv], so that's how we'll roll.
+Having C source code in a `c_src/` directory is [Erlang convention for the location of C source code][erlang-guide-ports], but for artefacts that are needed in production (ie those compiled C++ executables), [the Elixir convention is to have them in a `priv/` folder][what-is-priv], so that's how we'll roll.